Superior letter: Use in English

 Previously, in English-speaking countries, abbreviations of given names were used for recordkeeping.
 Today, their use is very uncommon, and they are generally only found in historical records.
 These abbreviations sometimes employed superior letters; for example, Alexr for Alexander, Nics for Nicholas.

 Masculine and feminine ordinal indicators

 Most typewriters for Spanish and other Romance languages had keys that could enter o and a directly, as a shorthand intended to be used primarily with ordinal numbers, such as 1.o for first.

-In computing, early 8-bit character sets as code page 437 for the original IBM PC (circa 1981) also had these characters.
+In computing, early 8-bit character sets such as code page 437 for the original IBM PC (circa 1981) also had these characters.
 In ISO-8859-1 Latin-1, and later in Unicode, they were assigned to and are known as U+00AA FEMININE ORDINAL INDICATOR (ª) and U+00BA MASCULINE ORDINAL INDICATOR (º).
-Here, "feminine" and "masculine" refers to grammatical gender.
+Here, "feminine" and "masculine" refer to grammatical gender.
 In Spanish, Portuguese, Galician and Italian, gender is usually distinguished by the suffixes -a and -o.
 These ordinal indicators are now distinct from the superior o and a characters.
-In most of the commonly available computer fonts today, ordinal indicators are not underlined.
+Apart from Microsoft’s Calibri or Cambria, in most of the commonly available computer fonts today, ordinal indicators are not underlined.